josiahls/fastrl/README.md

 # Current Issues of Interest

 ## Data Issues
 - [ ] data and async_data are still buggy.
 We need to verify that the order that the data being returned is the best it can be for our models.
-We need to make sure that "dones" are returned and that there are new duplicate (unless intended)
+We need to make sure that "terminateds" are returned and that there are new duplicate (unless intended)
 - [ ] Better data debugging.
 Do environments skips steps correctly?
 Do n_steps work correct?

 # Whats new?